 Richmond Open Studios Partner Venues

-The Visual Artists of Richmond wants to thank the Richmond Art Center, the NIAD Art Center, ar.ti.fact Gallery, Point Richmond Gallery, and the Richmond Museum of History and Culture for supporting VAR’s vision of an independent, artist-organized open studios in Richmond.
+The Visual Artists of Richmond is grateful to the Richmond Art Center, the NIAD Art Center, Point Richmond Gallery, and the Richmond Museum of History and Culture for supporting VAR’s vision of an independent, artist-organized open studios in Richmond.
 This page will give you more information on what to expect at each of our partner venues.

-You may wonder how do we choose where to place artists who want to sell at a partner venue.
-Artists are accommodated depending on available space, with priority given to those with disabilities and other health issues as stated on their registration form.
-We also try to have a mix of media at each venue.
+Artists are assigned to venues and accommodated depending on available space, with priority given to those with disabilities and other health issues as stated on their registration form.
+We also strive to have a mix of media at each venue.

 Richmond Art Center

-The Richmond Art Center’s programs encompass classes, exhibitions and events at its facility, as well as off-site activities bringing free, high-quality art-making experiences.
+The Richmond Art Center’s is hosting Made in Richmond at its Main Gallery.
 Its spacious courtyard will welcome a maximum of fifteen artists.
-Tables and chairs will be provided as well as some assistance loading and unloading, but no canopies.
-The courtyard has two shaded spaces and a gate leading directly to the parking lot.
+Tables and chairs will be provided, as well as some assistance loading and unloading (provided you let VAR know ahead of time), but no canopies.
+The courtyard has two shaded spaces.

 Address: 2540 Barrett Avenue, Richmond, CA 94804

-What to bring: Your own umbrella or small canopy.
+What to bring: Your own umbrella or canopy.
+They have tables and chairs.

 Wifi in the courtyard?
 Yes, but spotty.